maticnetwork/heimdall/bridge/README.md

 ## Overview

-Bridge module is responsible for listening to multiple chains and processing the events emitted by them.It converts the emitted data into heimdall messages and send them to the heimdall chain.
+Bridge module is responsible for listening to multiple chains and processing the events emitted by them.
+It converts the emitted data into heimdall messages and sends them to the heimdall chain.
 There are `listener` and `processor` components in the bridge module which are responsible for listening and processing the events respectively as per their module.
 For example `listener/rootchain.go` is responsible for listening to events coming from rootchain OR L1 i.e Ethereum chain in our case and `listener/maticchain.go` is responsible for listening to events coming from maticchain or L2 i.e Bor chain in our case.

 In order to process the events emitted by the chains, bridge module uses `processor` component, which is responsible for processing the events emitted by the chains.
 For example `processor/clerk.go` is responsible for processing the events related to clerk module, `processor/staking.go` is responsible for processing the events related to staking module and so on.